A5H73Y/Parkour/docs/tutorials/parkour-config.md

   # Should the plugin use the legacy ground detection.
   # This will always check what is below the Player, for example when standing on a LILYPAD on WATER will consider the Material WATER, similar for CARPET.
   LegacyGroundDetection: false
+  # Should the Potion be re-applied to the Player when they already have it applied
+  BypassPotionCooldown: false

 # ParkourRank Chat settings
 ParkourRankChat: